 Section 7.8.
 Vacancies.
-If a vacancy is created as a result of the resignation, death or removal of the member of the board of advisors & accountability who serves as the primary preaching and teaching pastor for the Church, the vacancy shall be filled by majority vote of the remaining members of the board of advisors & accountability as soon as practical.
-If the vacancy is created as a result of the resignation, death, removal or expiration of the term of a member of the board of advisors & accountability who serves on the executive elder team but is not the primary preaching and teaching pastor for the Church, the primary preaching and teaching pastor for the Church shall nominate an individual to fill such vacancy and the nominee must be approved by majority vote of the remaining members of the board of advisors & accountability as soon as practical.
-If the vacancy is created as a result of the resignation, death, removal or expiration of the term of any other member of the board of advisors & accountability, the vacancy shall be filled by an individual who is approved by majority vote of the remaining members of the board of advisors & accountability as soon as practical.
+If a vacancy is created as a result of the resignation, death or removal of the member of the board of elders who serves as the primary preaching and teaching pastor for the Church, the vacancy shall be filled by majority vote of the remaining members of the board of elders as soon as practical.
+If the vacancy is created as a result of the resignation, death, removal or expiration of the term of a member of the board of elders who serves on the executive elder team but is not the primary preaching and teaching pastor for the Church, the primary preaching and teaching pastor for the Church shall nominate an individual to fill such vacancy and the nominee must be approved by majority vote of the remaining members of the board of elders as soon as practical.
+If the vacancy is created as a result of the resignation, death, removal or expiration of the term of a non-paid elder serving on the board of elders, the vacancy shall be filled by a non-paid elder of the Church who is approved by majority vote of the remaining members of the board of elders as soon as practical.

 Section 7.9.
 Quorum.
-Fifty-one percent (51%) of the number of individuals serving on the board of advisors & accountability shall constitute a quorum for the transaction of business at any meeting of the board of advisors & accountability; provided that such quorum must include a majority of the independent members of the board of advisors & accountability.
-The members of the board of advisors & accountability present at a duly called or held meeting at which a quorum is present may continue to transact business even if enough members of the board of advisors & accountability leave the meeting so that less than a quorum remains.
-However, no action may be approved without the vote of at least a majority of the number of members of the board of advisors & accountability in attendance required to constitute a quorum.
-If a quorum is present at no time during a meeting, a majority of the members of the board of advisors & accountability present may adjourn and reconvene the meeting one time without further notice.
+A majority of the number of elders serving on the board of elders shall constitute a quorum for the transaction of business at any meeting of the board of elders.
+The members of the board of elders present at a duly called or held meeting at which a quorum is present may continue to transact business even if enough members of the board of elders leave the meeting so that less than a quorum remains.
+However, no action may be approved without the vote of at least a majority of the number of members of the board of elders in attendance required to constitute a quorum.
+If a quorum is present at no time during a meeting, a majority of the members of the board of elders present may adjourn and reconvene the meeting one time without further notice.